Open Loop Gain In Op Amp

 A: Measuring open-loop gain directly is difficult because the slightest input voltage can drive the output to its limits.
 Specialized test circuits and techniques are required.
 It's usually best to rely on the manufacturer's datasheet specifications.

 A: Yes.
-The open-loop gain is typically highest at DC and decreases with increasing frequency.
+Day to day, the open-loop gain is typically highest at DC and decreases with increasing frequency.
 This is due to the internal capacitances and resistances within the op-amp.

 A: Achieving higher open-loop gain typically requires more complex and precise manufacturing processes, as well as more sophisticated internal circuitry.